Swiss-Library-Service-Platform/slsp-cloudapps-resources/slides/slides.md

 **Transparency Requirements:**
 - Cloud Apps code must be open source (for public apps)
-- External API connections defined in `manifest.json`
+- External API connections defined in `manifest.json` and clearly visible in App Center
-- Clear visibility into what resources apps access

 ---